A customer contact strategy defines how, when, why and what you will communicate to your customers at each stage of the

 Optimising sales resources

-Most organisations have limited or even scarce sales resources.
-It may not always be possible to despatch a sales person to speak to every new potential customer.
+Most organizations have limited or even scarce sales resources.
+It may not always be possible to despatch a salesperson to speak to every new potential customer.

 Your customer contact strategy is designed to obtain answers to the following questions.

 - What is the prospect looking for?